Breeze blow…for the power to flow… and the globe to glow…

 Well, there are lots of technical challenges for sure.
 In the first place, it is not easy to find correct wind data for certain sites.
 You have to find them somehow.
 Then the are not in good condition to transport the equipment.
 You may have to develop those roads at your own expense.
 Then you have to find high capacity cranes capable of installing the wind turbines and the list drags on.
 But, all these are engineering challanges and we have enough competent local engineers to address those.
 The real obstacle is getting the approvals, as I mentioned earlier as well.

-Transporting the equipment
+the equipment

-Erecting the tower
+the tower |

 What is your message to the wind power developers in Sri Lanka?